 - 10 one-on-one meetings, 25 minutes long, roughly every two weeks (on Zoom)

-- Session times are mostly between 11am and 5pm, Monday through Thursday, PT
+- Session times are mostly between 11am and 5pm, Monday through Thursday, Pacific Time

 - Within 24 hours of each meeting, I’ll email you a follow-up summary with detailed notes from our session